RichardGomer/PrivacyConsentAPI/PrivacyConsentAPI/docs/intro.md

 API
 -----

-The API itself is relatively simple.
-Indeed, the most complex part of the system is to understand exactly what each "consent flag" actually indicates.
-It's important that implementers understand what each flag means in order to legitimately claim user consent.
+The API documented here is normative - Any implementations of the API must implement all of the features described here, as they are described.

+The API itself is relatively simple - Consisting of a list of "consent flags" that indicate a user's consent to a range of common scenarios, and a function that is called when consent information becomes available or is updated.
+Consent flags each indicate consent to a particular and specific scenario.
+It is important to understand those scenarios if relying on the consent information provided by the API in order to comply with the user's wishes or any applicable legislation.
+Each flag is described in detail below.

-Consent flags are stored as a DOM property, document.consent
+Consent flags are stored as a DOM property, document.consent, which is itself an object.

+Each flag takes one of three values (true, false or null) to indicate whether the user has consented storage/retrieval of information in a particular scenario.
+True indicates that the user has consented.
+False indicates that the user has chosen to opt-out in this scenario.
+Null indicates that the user has not specified their consent - Websites may wish to ask the user for consent directly.

 For instance, to determine if the user consents to the use of "single site analytics" (see the "Consent Flags" section below for a description of this and other flags).